-- 1) A student may not register for an audit until the first class day. - Audit permission must be obtained from the appropriate department chair and the Registrar's Office.
+A student may not register for an audit until the first class day.

-- There must be seats available before an auditing student will be permitted to enter a particular class. - 4) Auditing students are not required to meet course prerequisites listed in the catalog. - 5) Students auditing a course may not under any circumstances claim credit for the course. - 6) A student registering for a course may not change from audit to credit or from credit to audit after the 12th class day during a long semester or fourth class day during a summer term.
-Requests for status change must be made in the Registrar's Office. - Charges for auditing a course are the same as for regular registration.
+- 2) Audit permission must be obtained from the appropriate department chair and the Registrar. - 3) There must be seats available before an auditing student will be permitted to enter a particular class. - 4) Auditing students are not required to meet course prerequisites listed in the catalog. - 5) Students auditing a course may not under any circumstances claim credit for the course. - 6) A student registering for a course may not change from audit to credit or from credit to audit after the census day.
+Requests for status change must be made in the Records Office. - 7) Charges for auditing a course are the same as for regular registration.